 We have all seen it before, you are scrolling through a beautiful home on Zillow and then you see the bedroom!
 The bed is uninviting and two flat and dingy pillows are at the top of the bed.
-This is a turnoff for buyers!
+This is a turnoff!
 Make your bed and put some effort into making it look beautiful.
-Prop your pillows up with clean shams, add a few throw pillows and maybe even add a blanket to the foot of the bed.
+Prop your pillows up with clean shams, add a few throw pillows, and maybe even add a blanket to the foot of the bed.

-We hire a cleaner before our open houses and make sure they do a deep clean.
-This includes the floors, baseboards, bathrooms and the refrigerator.
+I recommend hiring a cleaner before an open house.
+A good deep clean includes the floors, baseboards, bathrooms, and refrigerator.
 With kids and dogs, this small fee is totally worth it.

 Creating small vignettes in each room in your home will help potential buyers to envision themselves in the space.
 Adding a little life into a room with flowers will make it feel more inviting.

-The way we set up our homes for convenience is not always the most appealing layout for potential buyers.
-When it comes to home staging, we always remove furniture items and rugs to improve the flow of each room.
+The way we set up our homes for daily convenience is not always the most appealing layout for potential buyers.
+When it comes to home staging, I always remove furniture items and rugs to improve the flow of each room.

 We have removed dressers, chairs and even swapped out big kitchen tables for smaller ones to improve the walking paths in each room.